Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Additive and Belief-State Forms of the Smoother Entropy

 \section{Additive and Belief-State Forms of the Smoother Entropy}

-In this section, we establish novel additive and belief-state forms of the smoother entropy $H(X^T | Y^T, U^{T-1})$ for POMDPs using concepts from the Marko-Massey theory of \emph{directed information} \cite{Marko1973,Massey1990,Kramer1998,Massey2005}.
-These novel forms will enable us to later reformulate our active estimation and obfuscation problems as (fully-observed) belief-state MDPs.
+In this section, we establish novel additive and belief-state forms of the smoother entropy $H_\mu(X^T | Y^T, U^{T-1})$ using concepts from the Marko-Massey theory of \emph{directed information} \cite{Marko1973,Massey1990,Kramer1998,Massey2005}.
+These novel forms will enable us to later reformulate \eqref{eq:activeEstimation} as multiple (fully-observed) belief-state MDPs.